ksh0430/active-deploy/labs/ActiveDeployUsageLabs-Lab1-cli.md

 # Lab 1: Default Deployment with the CLI

-This lab will show us how to get started using Active Deploy quickly by doing an automated deployment using a default configuration.
+**Intent:** This lab will show us how to get started using Active Deploy quickly by doing an automated deployment using a default configuration.

 > **Difficulty**: Easy